 What does MaaT Pharma develop in immuno-oncology?

-MaaT Pharma is developing a new range of co-cultured, oral Microbiome Ecosystem Therapies (MaaT03X) and will be launching a series of clinical trials dedicated to leveraging the gut microbiome richness, diversity and its key functional networks to improve clinical response to ICI treatment.
+MaaT Pharma is developing a new range of co-cultured oral Microbiome Ecosystem Therapies (MaaT03X) and will be launching a series of clinical trials dedicated to leveraging on the restoration of the microbiome to ensure the patient is sensitive to ICI treatments.
+This will be made by restoring key functional networks.

 Frequently Asked Questions